-When it comes to hydrating kids, particularly those who play sports, there's a dizzying array of sodas, juices, iced tea, and bottled waters to choose from.
+When it comes to keeping kids hydrated, particularly those who play sports, there's a dizzying array of sodas, juices, iced tea, and bottled waters to choose from.
 And another category of beverages is causing a buzz: sports and energy drinks.

-Sports and energy drinks can include anything from sports beverages to vitamin waters to "high-energy" supplement drinks.
+Sports and energy drinks can include anything from sports beverages to vitamin waters to highly caffeinated drinks.
 What they all have in common is added ingredients that say they "do" something extra, whether it's increase energy and alertness, boost nutrition, or even enhance athletic performance.
 But are they good options for kids?

 Evaluating the Choices